C.W. O'Connor: Career

 Following World War I, Caleb had re-married, and his musical activities were varied and less frequent, but still present.
-Caleb was involved with an organization known as the Arts Club of Washington, of which he became a director of their theater group, The Arts Club Players, in their 1919-20 season.
-This group would put on performances in the Washington, D.C. area, and later exclusively for the Arts Club.
-It was also at this time that Caleb became involved in early radio, and introduced the first radio show to the Washington, D.C. area in 1922, at WJH.
+Caleb and his second wife were involved with an organization known as the Arts Club of Washington, of which he was a founding member.
+He became a director of their theater group, The Arts Club Players, in their 1919-20 season.
+This group would put on performances in the Washington, D.C., area, and later exclusively for the Arts Club.
+It was also at this time that Caleb became involved in early radio, and introduced the first radio show to the Washington, D.C., area in 1922, at WJH.
 He conducted his shows with a combination of speech expression instruction, and introducing songs that he had written, on the air.
 He also worked at the WCAP and WMAL stations, which at the latter he featured a show called Brand News as Bill Brand.
 Caleb was employed at NBC in the 1930s as vice president of radio announcers and would test new artists' voices for radio.
 He gave his son the test, who was a big band musician and arranger, upon a visit to the recording studio in 1932, without success.

 In 1938, Caleb wrote a follow-up composition to those he had written for Western Maryland College, titled "Win!
 Western Maryland".
 His partialness to the college was confirmed in a 1953 newsletter in which he stated "I still would rather lead a Western Maryland gang singing 'Win Western Maryland' than to head a mob singing 'Down the Field,' to a 50-piece band."

 By the 1940s, Caleb had founded his own school of speech expression, called the O'Connor Speech Institute, in Washington.
 He was a theatre producer as late as 1942, when he was employed at the Penny Playhouse, also in Washington.
 He had a program called The Capital Round Table at WWDC also during this time.

 Volunteer work

-Caleb-Wilson O'Connor was active in Washington D.C. as President of the Lions Club of Washington in 1922, speaking at its inauguration, member of the Yale Club of Washington, and a frequent donor to Western Maryland College, and member of its Washington D.C. chapter into the 1950s.
+Caleb-Wilson O'Connor was an active volunteer in Washington, D.C., giving frequent soldier benefit shows during World War I as Captain of Company A on the Commission on Training Camp Activities with the War Service Commission and serving on the committee on entertainment of soldiers and sailors for the District of Columbia.
+He was also President of the Lions Club of Washington in 1922, speaking at its inauguration, member of the Yale Club of Washington, and a frequent donor to Western Maryland College, and member of its Washington D.C. chapter into the 1950s.

 Death and legacy

-Caleb-Wilson O'Connor died in 1956.
+Caleb-Wilson O'Connor died on April 3, 1956 in Washington.
 An inscription commemorating the place where "Down the Field" was written can be found at the entrance of the Old South Middle building at Yale, where Caleb O'Connor and Stanleigh Friedman were roommates.
 O'Connor is named in a history of McDaniel College from 2007 titled Fearless and Bold by Dr. James Lightner.